-The check-in clerk will give you a resort map, parks maps, a WDW Times Guide, Disney Dining Plan information (if this applies to you), and other helpful information.
+The check-in clerk will give you a resort map, park maps, a WDW Times Guide, Disney Dining Plan information (if this applies to you), and other helpful information.

 Should You Explore Your Resort

-You’ve paid for it, why not make the most of it.
+You’ve paid for it, why not make the most of it on arrival day.
 Check out everything the main hall has to offer, the pool, the grounds, take pictures, whatever you want.

 If poolside fun is what you’re looking for, and your room is not yet ready, you can use the changing facilities at the pool.